 - a.
-Investment guidelines the Agency's investment policy was adopted by the Board of Directors. - b.
+Investment guidelines the Agency's investment policies are governed by State Statutes.
+In addition, the Agency has an investment policy which was adopted by the Board of Directors. - b.
 Amendments to guidelines none - c.
 Explanation of guidelines and investments the Agency has not made any amendments to its investment policy, which restricts investments to money market accounts and certificates of deposit. - d.
-Results of the annual independent audit the independent auditors have issued an unmodified opinion on the Agency's financial statements for the year ended December 31, 2021. - e.
-Investment income record investment income for the year ended December 31, 2021 consisted of:
+Results of the annual independent audit the independent auditors have issued an unmodified opinion on the Agency's financial statements for the year ended December 31, 2023. - e.
+Investment income record investment income for the year ended December 31, 2023 consisted of: